docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/cross-dom-functions.rst

 Some applications provide extensive support for exported functions, others less.
 For details of additional functions that are exported by individual applications, refer to the startup scripts for those applications.
 The application startup scripts are named appname-n.jsx, where n is the version number of the installed application.
-See "Startup folder locations" on page 168.
+See :ref:`startup-folder-locations`.

 .. _startup-folder-locations: